cognee.recall(), while the lower-level cognee.search() API remains available when you need direct retriever control.

 If no

-useris given,get_default_user()is used (created if missing); errors only if this user lacks dataset permissions. -
+useris given,get_default_user()is used (created if missing); an error is raised only if this user lacks dataset permissions. -

 If

-datasetsis not set, all datasets readable by the user are searched; errors if none are accessible or if requested datasets are forbidden.
+datasetsis not set, all datasets readable by the user are searched.
+An error is raised if none are accessible or if a requested dataset is forbidden.

-datasets,dataset_ids) are ignored — everything is searched. - Results come back as a plain list of answers (e.g.
+datasets,dataset_ids) are ignored — all data is searched. - Results are returned as a plain list (e.g.

 ["answer1", "answer2"]).
 If only one dataset is searched and the retriever returns a list, Cognee may unwrap one level for backwards compatibility.